Get the latest on the Coronavirus outbreak for the military community on Military OneSource.

 Learn more about motor vehicle laws in your state at the Distraction.gov State Laws page.

-You and your passengers must always wear seatbelts while driving, you will be ticketed and issued heavy fines if seatbelts are not secured.
-State law requires that all children under 5 years of age and 57" in height be properly restrained in child seats.
-Some states also require younger, smaller children to sit in the back seat.
+You and your passengers must always wear seat belts while driving, you will be ticketed and issued heavy fines if seat belts are not secured.
+State law requires that all children under 8 years of age and 57" in height be properly restrained in child seats, in the back seat, if possible.

 Motorcycles and their operators are subject to special laws.
 If you own and operate a motorcycle, you must comply with those laws.
 Visit the State Department of Motor Vehicles website for more information.